 Back in 1998, the movie was filmed in St. Helens, Oregon.
 Every year since, the town has put on a month long festival, transforming the town and hosting events.
 Whether you have seen the movie or not, there is something for everyone in the family.

 Some of the activities include photo ops around the town, a haunted house that is accessible for both children and adults, and movie marathons.
-This year, I got to attend the 20th anniversary celebrity pumpkin lighting.
+In 2018, I got to attend the 20th anniversary celebrity pumpkin lighting.
 The original cast were all present to light the pumpkin (minus Debbie Reynolds, who sadly passed away in 2016).
 To see the cast of a movie I watched year after year as a child was magical.
 To see so many people show up for this event was also magical.

-If you’re a fan of the TV show Grimm, this year there are also actors from the TV show (filmed in nearby Portland) putting on events at the festival.
 The town itself has such charm, being located right on the Columbia River.
 It remains a small town with antique shops and an old-style movie theater.
 Best part?
 Touring around the town is free!

 Spooky Travel Destinations for Adults: Winchester Mystery House, San Jose, California